 The soil impact from heavy ungulates is also important as there are few opportunities for new seedling to germinate in the thickly thatched saturated soils.
 The creation of holes and divots aids this important process.

-We currently have a herd of ten native hardy cattle to mimic the function of the lost Auroch and European bison on the ecosystem.
+We currently have a herd of nine native hardy cattle to mimic the function of the lost Auroch and European bison on the ecosystem.
 It is however important to have a range of herbivores to ensure there are different sorts of impacts, grazing and browsing on a range of different species and habitats.

 We would like to introduce 4-6 hardy ponies to help reduce the rank vegetation.
 Ponies have a digestive tract that facilitates the passing of viable seed and therefore helps to transport seed around the island.
 Ponies are likely to have different movement patterns to the cattle so will access areas different to those frequented by the cattle.